 Mark Your Calendar

-Eclipses are among the most awe-inspiring events nature has to offer, and the next two years are generous with opportunities.
-Whether you catch the March 2025 partial from a London rooftop or stand in the shadow of the Moon in Spain in August 2026, you are participating in a tradition of skygazing that stretches back thousands of years.
+Eclipses are among the most awe-inspiring events nature has to offer, and the next 27 months hand us three total solar eclipses across three continents — one over Europe (August 2026), one along the Mediterranean and Egypt (August 2027, longest of the century), and one across Australia (July 2028).
+Whether you stand in the shadow of the Moon in Spain in three months or save for a lifetime trip to Luxor, you are participating in a tradition of skygazing that stretches back thousands of years.

 Clear skies, and do not forget your eclipse glasses.